Patrick-Dolan/jsDevEnvTemplate/README.md

 ## Setup/Installation Requirements

-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format
+* Download or Clone the repo down to your computer.
+* Navigate into the "PROJECT-NAME" directory you just downloaded and open it with your terminal and code editor of choice of choice.
+* type "npm install" in your terminal to install dependencies.
+* type "npm run start" to launch the program.

 ## Known Bugs

-* Any known issues
+* No known issues
-* should go here

 ## Contact Me